Easy Smoked Brisket Recipe

 When the smoked brisket reaches an internal temperature of 165 degrees F, we remove it from the smoker and then wrap it in pink butcher paper.
 This is called the Texas crutch.

-Wrapping allows the internal temperature to rise faster.
+Wrapping allows the internal temperature of the smoked brisket to rise faster.
 Peach or pink butcher paper is more breathable than aluminum foil, which translates to less of a “pot roast” flavor and texture.
 The wrapping period is also important because it is the final stage to allow the intramuscular fat to fully render out.

 Smoked Brisket wrapped in butcher paper.